lucisgit/moodle-mod_panopto/README.md

 plugin](https://github.com/lucisgit/moodle-repository_panopto),
 which makes navigation and selecting the video much easier for teacher.

-In short, the plugin lets Moodle to decide if user is allowed to access video resource, and doing background work to provide access to recording on demand.
+In short, the plugin lets Moodle decide if user is allowed to access video resource, and does background work to provide access to recording on demand.
 This approach is somewhat simpler than used in official Panopto Block plugin and still secure, but might be not suitable for everyone.